swagatpattnaik72/IntervueLoginTest/README.md

 IntervueLoginTest/ src/ intervue/ IntervueLoginTest.java

 ## How to Run
-1. Clone or download this repo.
+- Clone or download this repository.
-2. Open it in your IDE.
+- Open the project in your preferred Java IDE.
-3. Update the ChromeDriver path in:
+- Update the ChromeDriver path in the script:
    System.setProperty("webdriver.chrome.driver", "path/to/chromedriver.exe");
-4. Run the IntervueLoginTest.java file.
+- Run the IntervueLoginTest.java file.

 ## What It Does
-Opens intervue.io
+- Launches Intervue.io
-Logs in with test credentials
+- Logs in using test credentials
-Clicks the search icon and searches for the word hello Clicks on the matching suggestion
+- Clicks the search icon and searches for the word "hello"
+- Clicks on the matching suggestion
-Opens the profile/user dropdown and logs out
+- Opens the profile dropdown and logs out

 ## Test Credentials
-Email: neha@intervue.io
+- Email: neha@intervue.io
-Password: Ps@neha@123
+- Password: Ps@neha@123
-Note: These credentials are provided for assignment/testing purposes only.
+Note: These credentials are provided only for the assignment.

 ## Demo
-Watch the complete automation flow in action:
+Watch the complete automation flow from login to logout in action:
 [Click here to view the video demo on Google Drive](https://drive.google.com/file/d/1Kck9YkZrOHror9JCi-cBirv_o0-J8Lbf/view?usp=sharing)